1. Who we are

 7. Transfers outside the EU

 Personal data in the European Union is protected by the General Data Protection Regulation (GDPR) but some other countries may not necessarily have the same high standard of protection for your personal data.
-We utilise some products or services (or parts of them) that may be hosted/stored in non-EU countries e.g. the US, which means that we may transfer any information which is submitted by you through the website outside the European Economic Area (EEA) such as website hosting, email servers, marketing database (i.e. MailChimp, Email Server etc.)
+We utilise some products or services (or parts of them) that may be hosted/stored in non-EU countries e.g. the US or a third country, which means that we may transfer any information which is submitted by you through the website outside the European Economic Area (EEA) such as website hosting, email servers, marketing database (i.e. MailChimp, Email Server etc.)

 Therefore, when you use our website, send us an email or sign up to our newsletter etc. the personal information you submit may be stored on servers which are hosted in non-EU countries.
 Where this is the case, we will take steps to ensure that those providers use the necessary level of protection for your information and abide by strict agreements and measures set out by the ICO to protect your data and comply with the relevant data protection laws.